Firstly, here's a quick video showing you a use case of the Approvals App for Zendesk:

 Creating Approval templates

 An approval template is used to define what needs to be approved, who it will be sent to and when it should be sent.
-Based on the use case, there are many different ways approval templates can be setup, so we've created this article that with different videos to show the setup and process for each:

 To create an approval template first click the approvals app on the left, and then click on the "Approval Templates" tab and next on "Add approval template" at the bottom.